Language and Literature

-Language and Literature is a peer-reviewed academic journal that publishes articles in the field of stylistics.
+Language and Literature is a peer-reviewed academic journal covering the field of stylistics.
 The journal's editor is Dan McIntyre (University of Huddersfield).
-It has been published since 1992, first by Longman and then by SAGE Publications in association with the Poetics and Linguistics Association.
+The journal has been published since 1992.
+It was first publishes by Longman and is now published by SAGE Publications in association with the Poetics and Linguistics Association.

 Scope

 Language and Literature covers the latest developments in the theory and practice of stylistics, the linguistic analysis of style in language (particularly in literary texts).
 It has a broad coverage and offers easy access to cutting-edge research in the field.

 Abstracting and indexing

 Language and Literature is abstracted and indexed in, among other databases, SCOPUS, and the Social Sciences Citation Index.
 According to the Journal Citation Reports, its 2018 impact factor is 0.692, ranking it 114 out of 184 journals in the category ‘Linguistics’.